vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `FormatRegistry` stores registered format modules.
 The session offers every source to modules in insertion order.
 That includes derived sources.

 Insertion order matters because extractors are registered before normal formats in `ValueFormats.cpp`.

+New formats enter through `FormatDefinition` and `Session::registerFormat`, which couples one module to its semantic dialect.
+The two raw registries remain public only as a migration surface for formats that still register cursor dialect matrices.

 ### 21.6 `ScanResultBuilder`